The Covid Wrap: A State-By-State Summary On Covid Across Australia

 Meanwhile, across the country:

-With the tightest border in the country, Western Australia have mandated that travellers from a 'high risk' state are required to provide evidence that they have received their first Covid vaccine and have tested 72 hours prior to departing for the western skies.
-Elsewhere Queensland, Victoria and the ACT are considered 'medium risk' and require an exemption to enter WA.
-Lucky South Australian's have been deemed 'low risk', so they may play in WA but only with a border declaration.
-That leaves 'low risk' Tasmania, the Northern Territory and New Zealand as the only visitors allowed into the state.
+With the tightest border in the country, Western Australia have mandated that travellers from Victoria, NSW, the ACT and Queensland are not permitted to enter without an approval through G2G Pass.
+While all other travellers are required to provide evidence that they have received their first Covid vaccine and have tested 72 hours prior to departing for the western skies.
 WA recorded no new Covid cases on Friday.

-South Australia continues to keep the gate firmly locked to Victoria, NSW the ACT, and some parts of Queensland.
-Visitors from WA and NT are allowed but must have a series of Covid tests and self-quarantine until receiving their first negative result.
-And once again the only Aussies deemed ‘restriction free’ are Tasmanians.
+South Australia continues to keep the gate firmly locked to Victoria, NSW and the ACT.
+Visitors from Queensland, WA, NT and Tasmania are allowed but must first complete a Cross Border Travel Registration form.
 There were no new Covid case recorded in South Australia on Friday.

-To Queensland and they have extended border restrictions to all of NSW except for LGA's along the NSW border bubble to allow students and essential workers carrying a border permit to cross the state line.
-In addition, essential workers crossing from NSW must provide proof of having had at least one dose of a Covid vaccine.
-Victoria and South Australia are considered a ‘hot spot’, while travellers from the NT, WA, Tasmania, and SA are permitted to visit the sunshine state but must complete a travel declaration form up to three days prior to arriving.
-Queensland recorded no new Covid cases on Friday.
+To Queensland and they have extended border restrictions to all of NSW except for LGA's along the NSW border bubble.
+Victoria and the ACT are also considered ‘hot spots’ and are not permitted to enter.
+While travellers from the NT, WA, Tasmania, and SA must complete a travel declaration form up to three days prior to arriving.
+The sunshine state recorded no new Covid cases on Friday.

-After another week of declining Covid numbers New South Wales recorded 646 new infections and 11 deaths on Friday.
-Sydneysiders remain gated into their burning hot spot, while those who are fully-vaxxed can engage in outdoor recreation with up to 5 other double dosed friends.
-For outsiders wanting to enter NSW, particularly those from Queensland, South Australia, the ACT and Victoria they must complete a travel declaration form.
+As Covid numbers continue to plateau in New South Wales, the state recorded 345 new infections and sadly five deaths on Friday.
+Restrictions have further eased for greater Sydney, however regional travel for Sydneysiders is off the cards until November 1.
+For outsiders wanting to enter NSW, particularly those from Queensland, South Australia, the ACT and Victoria they must all complete a travel declaration form.

-Tasmania remain tightly zipped off from the mainland to avoid the worst of the Delta downfall as they no new Covid cases.
-The Apple Isle is now off limits to people from NSW, the ACT, and Victoria, while travellers from South Australia, WA, parts of Queensland and some parts of New Zealand may visit if they don't bring any nasties with them.
+Tasmania happily reported no new cases were reported on Friday, after a Covid scare shunted Hobart into a three-day lockdown last Friday.
+The Apple Isle remains off limits to people from NSW, the ACT, and Victoria, while travellers from South Australia, WA, parts of Queensland and some parts of New Zealand may visit if they don't bring any more nasties with them.

 Finally, to wrap up in the words of Mr Scott Morrison “there are shifting sands when it comes to the evolution of this issue".